notorius/demo/README.md

 demo
 ====

-A demo project for my Java class
+A demo project for my Java class.